-41) VIRTUAL SAFETY CAR (VSC)
+41) FULL COURSE YELLOW (FCY)

-41.1 The VSC procedure may be initiated to neutralise a race upon the order of the clerk of the course.
+41.1 The FCY procedure may be initiated to neutralise a practice session or a race upon the order of the clerk of the course.

-It will normally be used when double waved yellow flags are needed on any section of track and competitors or officials may be in danger, but the circumstances are not such as to warrant use of the safety car itself.
+This procedure will normally be used when double waved yellow flags are needed on any section of track and competitors or officials may be in danger, but the circumstances are not serious enough to warrant a stoppage or use of the safety car.

-- 41.2 When the order is given to initiate the VSC procedure a message "VSC DEPLOYED" will be displayed on the official messaging system and marshals will display "VSC" with waved yellow flags. - 41.3 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the VSC procedure is in use.
-This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 41.4 No car may enter the pits whilst the VSC procedure is in use unless it is for the purpose of changing tyres. - 41.5 All competing cars must reduce to approximately 50% of the normal racing speed, and most importantly, maintain their distance to the car in front of them. - The stewards may impose either of the penalties under Article 16.3a), b), c) or d) on any driver who fails to comply as required by the above. - 41.6 With the exception of the cases listed under a) to d) below, no driver may overtake another car on the track whilst the VSC procedure is in use.
+- When the order is given to initiate the FCY procedure, the message "FULL COURSE YELLOW" will, where possible, be displayed on the timing monitors and all marshal's posts will display waved yellow flags and "FCY" boards for the duration of the intervention.

+An 80km/h speed limit will be imposed on the entire track. - 41.3 At these times no car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the FCY procedure is in use.
+This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 41.4 If the procedure is initiated during a race no car may enter the pits unless it is for the purpose of mechanical repairs or to retire. - 41.5 With the exception of the cases listed under a) to d) below, no driver may overtake another car on the track whilst the FCY procedure is in use.